Ossie Clark: Peak: 1965–1974

 In 1967 Clark presented his first fashion show under the patronage of Radley at Chelsea Town Hall for Pathé News.
-It was a seminal turning point in the history of fashion shows which were never to be the same again.
 He also showed his first full collection in London's Berkeley Square.
 It was also the first British fashion show to feature black models.
-In 1968 Clark designed his first of many diffusion lines for Radley, "Ossie Clark for Radley" that made his clothes available to a high street clientele.
+In 1968 Clark designed his first of many diffusion lines for Radley, "Ossie Clark for Radley" aimed at a high street clientele.

 Clark was not just popular in London, but also in New York and Paris.
 He dressed the rich and famous who inhabited fashionable British society of the late 1960s and early 1970s.
 Clark got in on the ground floor of many of the popular performers and actors of the time period and was accepted in their circles when many other designers were not.
 This gave him many advantages to dress the rich and famous.
 Clark made many stage costumes for Mick Jagger, the Beatles, Marianne Faithfull and Liza Minnelli, among others.
 Peter Gabriel borrowed a red Clark dress from his wife Jill to wear with a fox's head, as depicted on the cover of the Genesis album Foxtrot.

 He married Celia Birtwell in 1969, and together they had two sons, Albert and George.
 Clark had long hoped for a large family of his own, and his children were a great joy in his life.

 Clark freely adopted the hedonistic lifestyle of the 1960s and 1970s: his drug use greatly impacted on his emotional state and finances.
 Clark and Birtwell divorced in 1974.
 This started a slow downward spiral for Ossie, who never recovered emotionally from the separation from Birtwell and his two children.
 With his family structure and work stability now gone, his creative output became strained.

 However, in 1977 Ossie went into business with Tony Calder and Peter Lee, and for two years enjoyed a revival with hugely successful fashion shows, rave reviews and commercial stability.
 Fashion writer Ann Chubb wrote "It is great to see him right back on form again after a few years in the doldrums".